Julie Falk, executive director

 Sarah Mirk lives much of her life on the internet.
 But after hours, she likes to make comics, consume entire newspapers, and talk to strangers.
 Before she started at Bitch Media in January 2013, she was (in reverse chronological order) a news reporter, a men's prison playwriting teacher, a college newspaper editor, a radio host, an "arte del mundo" teacher, a tour guide, a terrible caterer, a barista, a science camp counselor, and a bookseller.
 In August 2014, she published a nontraditional dating guide, Sex From Scratch: Making Your Own Relationship Rules.
 She grew up in a small town and is thankful that her parents are feminists.

-Favorite Authors: Joe Sacco, Joan Didion, Tina Rosenberg, Margaret Atwood, Sherman Alexie, Cheryl Strayed, Ursula Le Guin, Jon Ronson, Junot Diaz, Marjane Satrapi
+Favorite Authors: Joe Sacco, Octavia Butler, Joan Didion, Tina Rosenberg, Margaret Atwood, Sherman Alexie, Cheryl Strayed, Ursula Le Guin, Junot Diaz, Marjane Satrapi

 Favorite TV shows: Daria, Bob's Burgers, Adventuretime, Twin Peaks, The Wire